kylecreate/100DaysOfCode/r2-log.md

   * None

   ### Thoughts:
   * I took yesterday (11/19) off because Scrimba wasn't working right after their update when I wanted to start working on the Oldgram project.
-Instead, I started that today and have the basics of the site layed out.
+Instead, I started that today and have the basics of the site laid out.
 Excited to work on this project!

   ### Time spent working
   * 1.25 hrs